nodesman/conductor/website/index.md

   <!-- Hero Section -->
   <section class="hero">
-    <h1 class="hero-title">Stop Talking to Your AI.<br>Start Orchestrating It.</h1>
+    <h1 class="hero-title">Stop Talking to Your AI.<br>Start Conducting It.</h1>
-    <p class="hero-subtitle">`g-task` is a command-line tool that transforms your interaction with AI from a simple chat into a structured, repeatable engineering discipline.</p>
+    <p class="hero-subtitle">`conductor` is a command-line tool that transforms your interaction with AI from a simple chat into a structured, repeatable engineering discipline.</p>
     <div class="hero-buttons">
       <a href="#install" class="btn btn-primary">Install via npm</a>
       <a href="{{ site.github_repo_url }}" class="btn btn-secondary" target="_blank">View on GitHub</a>